PeterKitonga/PhotoshopLearning/Lesson 54 - The Puppet Warp/readme.md

 ## About Lesson 54

 ### Brief
-In this lesson, I learnt about the puppet warp tool which is used to distort pecific areas of an image.
+In this lesson, I learnt about the puppet warp tool which is used to distort specific areas of an image.
 This tool can be accessed via the menu `Edit > Puppet Warp`.

 ### Illustrations